General Site Questions

 Don’t you know that refined sugar will kill you?

 Please don’t send me emails about how unhealthy you think sugar is.
 Really, don’t.
-If you feel that way, then a website called SugarHero is probably not the best place for you.
-I would never call sugar a health food, and I believe that vegetables, fruits, and lean proteins should be the foundation of a healthy diet.
-That being said, I don’t think there’s anything wrong with the occasional sugary treat, enjoyed in moderation.
-You might feel differently, in which case, let’s agree to disagree.
+If you feel that way, then a website called SugarHero! is probably not the best place for you.
+I would never call sugar a health food, but I love it and I don’t think there’s anything wrong with the occasional sugary treat.